-CLIMATE-RELATED RISKS AND OPPORTUNITIES BUSINESS MODEL BUSINESS MODEL VALUE CHAIN REGION TYPE OF FACILITIES OR ASSETS TRANSITION RISK RISK and Carbon Fees all water products are outsourced for The Company actively keeps track of the amount of greenhouse gas emissions from our supply chain and related management measures, with appropriate actions taken.
-As for greenhouse gas inventories, the Company is especially concerned about emissions from product manufacturing, and has implemented verification measures in cooperation with our supply chain to propose specific strategies to reduce emissions and improve performance.
+CLIMATE-RELATED RISKS AND OPPORTUNITIES BUSINESS MO VALUE CHAIN REGION TYPE OF FACILITIES OR ASSETS TRANSITION RISK POLICY AND REGULATIONS Renewable Energy Regulations and Carbon Fees The Company is an order-based IC design service provider, and all wafer products are outsourced for The Company has optimized and improved the supplier ESG sustainable management data platform and established the supplier manufacturing process GHG online survey system to effectively monitor suppliers' GHG emissions.
+The Company has also implemented verification measures in cooperation with our supply chain to propose specific strategies to reduce emissions and improve performance.
 The Company's main outsourced manufacturer is located in Taiwan.
 Property, plant, and equipment MARKET Changes in Customer Behavior production; therefore, the manufacturing costs are passed on to With our leading technology, the Company develops advanced IP solutions to help customers create products with low energy consumption.
 The Company's main sales regions include Taiwan, the US, China, South Korea, Japan, and Europe.
-None ENERGY SOURCES CLIMATE Utilizing Low-carbon Energy customers, and there is no significant impact on Increase the proportion of low-carbon energy used in the Company's operating facilities.
+None CLIMATE ENERGY SOURCES Utilizing Low-carbon Energy customers, and there is no significant impact on Increase the proportion of low-carbon energy used in the Company's operating facilities.
 The Company's emission sources are centralized in our Taiwan headquarters.
-Property, plant, and equipment OPPORTUNITY OPPORTUNITY RESOURCE EFFICIENCY Using Energy-saving Equipment the Company's business model.
-Prioritize Prioritize purchases of energy-efficient equipment.
+Property, plant, and equipment OPPORTUNITY RESOURCE EFFICIENCY Using Energy-saving Equipment the Company's business model.
+Prioritize purchases of energy-efficient equipment.
 The Company's emission sources are centralized in our Taiwan headquarters.
 Property, plant, and equipment